igwgames/nes-puzzle-maker-rom/README.md

 Go to [the tool](https://puzzle.nes.science) and load the game you want to export.

-Now go to the root page of the tool.
+Now go to the homepage of the tool.
 On the right side you'll see a section called "Developer tools".
 Under it there should be an option: `Download patachable_data.asm`.
 Click that, then replace the file in this repository.
 That's most of it!